brenoreilly17/brenoreilly17/README.md

 - 👋 Hi, I’m @brenoreilly17
 - 👀 I’m interested in programming, specifically in C++ and Python!
-I also have experience with rel  Check out my new project called "Therapy Manager".
+I also have extensive experience with relational databases, like SQL.
+Check out my new project called "Therapy Manager".
 It will help you with any task relating to adding, deleting, viewing, or managing large amounts of data.
 - 🌱 I’m currently a second-year student at Vanderbilt University, studying computer science and economics.
 I'm also on track to graduate one semester early!
 - 💞️ I aspire to work in either data engineering, data science, or software engineering post-grad.
 - 📫 How to reach me: brenoreilly17@gmail.com || www.brendan-oreilly.com